 - a.
 Include a copy of the email sent to all external reviewers. - b.
 Include a copy of the email sent to all internal reviewers. - c.
-Include a copy of the email sent to all students. - d.
-Upload signed RS-1 form (research faculty tracks only). - e.
-Upload signed RS-2 form (research faculty tracks only).
+Include a copy of the email sent to all students.

 I: Statement of Criteria for Promotion and Tenure, University of Michigan, College of Engineering